 Sid CHATTERTON, a homeless tramp befriended by Herb Evans and installed into Flat 6, which had remained vacant since the death of Bev Goodman.
 Portrayed by Harry Lawrence.

 Debbie CHESTER, a 16-year old, rebellious schoolgirl with low self-esteem, she is easily influenced by others.
 Her friend from high school, Theresa, coerces her to experiment with uppers, downers and heroin under her naive mother's nose and Debbie is soon placed on probation by the court.
 Later, Debbie becomes temporarily mute through the shock of witnessing her mother's horrific death at sea.
 Becoming the legal ward of Don Finlayson until her 18th birthday, Debbie continues to share Flat 4 with her older sister, Jane.
 Debbie is a key witness in the mystery surrounding the murder of Phillip Chambers.
+Phillp's killer targets her as his next victim.
 Her excellent marks in the Higher School Certificate examinations gain her entrance into university to study veterinary science.
-Still easily led, Debbie is easily manipulated by both Toby Buxton and a religious cult leader named Joshua.
+Still easily-led, Debbie is often manipulated by both Toby Buxton and a religious cult leader named Joshua.
 Portrayed by Dina Mann.

 Eileen CHESTER, Vera Collins' seamstress at the House of Danielle salon who moves in with her employer as a boarder.
 Accompanying her is her sulky daughter, Debbie, who causes Eileen much heartache.
 When Flat 4 becomes vacant, they move downstairs and are joined by Debbie's elder sister, Jane.
-A reconciliation with husband, Ian, brings out the truth that Eileen has kept hidden: that illegitimate Debbie was the product of Eileen's extramarital affair with a man named Grant, not a rape.
+An unexpected reconciliation with husband, Ian, brings out the truth that Eileen has kept hidden for years: that illegitimate Debbie was the product of Eileen's extramarital affair with a man named Grant, not a rape.
 Eileen's reunion vacation with Ian is cut short by a marauding shark.
 Portrayed by Patti Crocker.

 Ian CHESTER, the father of Jane Chester, who goes missing and is presumed killed, when he attempts to rescue his estranged wife, Eileen, from the jaws of a shark.
 Portrayed by Stuart Finch.

-Jane CHESTER, Debbie's older sister, a theatre usherette and, later, a waitress at Norma's Bar.
+Jane CHESTER FORSYTH, Debbie's older sister, a theatre usherette and, later, a waitress at Norma's Bar.
 Jane becomes a victim of the Hooded Rapist and discovers, to her own horror, that she enjoyed the experience.
 Her love for a married man, Frank Hobson, results in a murder charge.
 Cleared through the efforts of Don Finlayson, Jane marries homosexual Rob Forsyth so that he can stay in Australia beyond the date of his visa expiry.
 She aborts a baby belonging to Frank when she realises that Rob will not stay with her.
 Shani Carroll gets Jane work as an escort, but she has several scary experiences and wants out.
 Jane is used as a human shield in Max Carroll's siege at Duddles'.
 For a time, Jane feels a sexual attraction to Ros Halliday.
-When Jane realises that her heart, and unborn child, belong to Lee Chandler, Jane goes off in pursuit of him.
+When Jane falls pregnant again, she realises that her heart, and unborn child, belong to Lee Chandler, who had recently left Sydney, so Jane goes off in pursuit of him.
 Portrayed by Suzanne Church.

 Mr CHESTER, the father of Noeline Sutcliffe.